bitsofcotton/ddpmopt/README.md

 Some of the lieonn.hh operator \>\> class doesn't work as expected, might be compilers' bug.

 # Tips on prediction
-The artificially created image stream which have counter measure to the predictions cannot be predicted by the single predictors.
+The artificially created image stream which have counter measure to the predictions cannot be predicted by any of the single predictors.
 Also, there's similar streams we want to predict.

-There's a chase the internal states dimension the stream have vs. given input image stream number.
-So to predict, we should feed much of image number which wins to the internal states dimensions.
-This can be done by shrinking input image sizes.

-Also, our predictor cannot predict some of the strong habit on the number of the input index.
-So we make the hypothesis there's no timing-related internal states on them.
+The problem on pqredg is the predictor's object is connected what subject.

+There's the internal states dimension the stream have vs. given image input number chase.
+Our predictor uses max rank of the input states and structures, this is because the structure of max rank has information bit amount around pixels \* (4 \* (input number) / 2)^2 and our predictor uses same order information bit amount on prediction as a majority logic.
+However, we can shrink input images if we fail with the chase.

 # Tips on recursive
 We can use bitsofcotton/goki_check_cc:test.py:\[pq\]redg command to recursive predictions.